 - Number of synced repositories: number of repositories that need to be synchronized in the current task.

 - Synchronization Status: task status.
-If the number of container images and Helm charts that need to be synchronized in a task is large, the task may remain in the synchronizing state for a long time.
+If a large number of container images and Helm charts need to be synchronized in a task, the task may remain in the InProgress state for a long time.